-The San Diego County Department of Environmental Health Food and Housing Division (FHD) seeks to increase life expectancy and the quality of life by promoting public health and safety for the 2.9 million residents of San Diego County and the more than 14.7 million overnight guests that visit the County each year.
+The San Diego County Department of Environmental Health and Quality Food and Housing Division (FHD) seeks to increase life expectancy and the quality of life by promoting public health and safety for the 2.9 million residents of San Diego County and the more than 14.7 million overnight guests that visit the County each year.
 Our commitment is embedded in our goals and objectives that focus on reducing risks that can lead to foodborne illness.
 We also support sustainable environments by encouraging fresh local foods.
 Visit our Community and Culinary Gardens page for more information.

 FOOD FACILITY INSPECTIONS